mmbman/Katagiri/1987-06-27-A-B-and-C-Worlds.md

 Next he says,

-> Because the [Buddha Way](glossary#buddha-way) originally sprang forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and Buddhas.
+> Because the Buddha Way originally sprang forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and Buddhas.
 >
-> > (From “The Issue at Hand” translated by Thomas Cleary, with some word changes.
-The text is available on  [thezensite.com](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/GenjoKoan_Cleary.htm).)
+> (From *Shōbōgenzō: Zen Essays by Dōgen*, translated by Thomas Cleary, with some change.)

 Three sentences here.
 Let’s say [...] the first one, according to my terms, [refers to] the *A world*. *A world*, *B world*, *C world*; the first sentence is *A world*.
 That is, Dōgen Zenji says, “When all things are buddha-dharma, then there is delusion and enlightenment, there is cultivation of practice, there is birth, there is death, there are Buddhas, there are sentient beings.”
 So first, in our common sense, the seen world, that is the *A world*, the mundane world, simply speaking.